|

 Spanish form of

-Anglo-Saxon Eadgard, meaning
+Anglo-Saxon Eádgár, meaning

-"Rich spear."
+"rich spear."

-- EDI: Nickname
+- EDI:

-for Albanian Eduart, meaning
+- Pet form of Albanian Eduart, meaning

 "guardian of prosperity."